adambard/learnxinyminutes-docs/forth.html.markdown

 \ The `:` word sets Forth into compile mode until it sees the `;` word.
 : square ( n -- n ) dup * ;    \ ok
 5 square .                     \ 25 ok

+\ "( n -- n )" above is a stack diagram.
+\ A stack diagram shows the number and data types of the input and output stack parameters.
+\ Data types are referred by their data type symbols.
+\ The standard data type symbols are listed at https://forth-standard.org/standard/usage#table:datatypes

 \ We can view what a word does too: see square     \ : square dup * ; ok